 Whether you're seeking a more immersive gaming experience or you just want to be courteous to others, you may soon find yourself in the market for a good headset.
 Audio gear can get pricey, especially if you're not quite sure what you're looking for.

-Should you purchase an explicitly labeled gaming headset for late night rounds of Fortnite, or will a regular pair of headphones and a mic do the job just fine?
+Should you purchase one of the explicitly labeled best gaming headsets for late night rounds of Fortnite, or will a regular pair of headphones and a mic do the job just fine?
 It all depends on a few factors: desired quality, price range, and the convenience factor.
 With so many options out there, it can be intimidating to shop around.
 Here's a quick start guide that can get you started.

 Gaming headsets: Lower quality all-in-one solutions